datarefuge/workflow/README.md

   should be manually captured anyway.
 - Files types like ZIP, PDF, Excel, etc. are crawlable if they are linked.
 - The crawler can only follow HTTP links that appear directly in the DOM at load time.
+(That is, they should appear as `<a href ...>` tags in the page source.)
   If links are added by Javascript or require submitting a form, they are not crawlable.
-- The crawler does not tolerate web frames (but it straightforward to inspect a page to obtain the content in the frame directly).
+- The crawler does not tolerate web frames (but it straightforward to inspect a page to obtain the content in the frame directly, and then nominate *that*).
 - The crawler recently added the ability to crawl FTP, but we will not rely on this; we will treat resources served over FTP as uncrawlable.